xofbd/cli-music-player/README.md

 Use `-h` or `--help` for usage info.

 ## Install
-To create a standalone scripts, run `make all`
+To create a standalone scripts, run `make all`.
+You can then move the created scripts to some place in your `$PATH`.
+You can run `make install` which will copy the generated scripts into `$HOME/bin`.

 ## License
 This project is distributed under the GPL license.
 Please see `COPYING` for more information.